WuZhuoran/Plant_Seedlings_Classification/PROJECT_PROPOSAL.md

 ### Training & Test Platform

-We will train and test our task both on local and cloud machine.
+We will train and test our task both on cloud machine and local machine.

 * Cloud Machine

-Clouc Machine we use `AWS`, and `Kaggle`.
+We will mainly use `AWS`, and `Kaggle`.

 * Local Machine